jaakkos/tupas/README.md

 ## In pipeline

- - [feature]: Extract provider from response and read secret from configs
  - [feature]: Railtie / Add view helper for rendering forms
  - [feature]: Add Rack middleware for handling success/error/other responses from Tupas provider
  - [enhancement]: Write a gem description